President (government title): Description

-A common style of address for presidents, Mr/Mrs. President", is borrowed from British Parliamentary tradition, in which the presiding Speaker of the House of Commons is referred to as "Mr/Mrs. Speaker".
-Coincidentally, this usage resembles the older French custom of referring to the president of a parlement as "Monsieur/Madame le Président", a form of address that in modern France applies to both the president of the Republic and to chief judges.
-Similarly, the Speaker of the House of Commons of Canada is addressed by francophone parliamentarians as "Monsieur/Madame le/la Président(e)".
-In Pierre Choderlos de Laclos's novel Les Liaisons Dangereuses of 1782, the character identified as Madame la Présidente de Tourvel ("Madam President of Tourvel") is the wife of a magistrate in a parlement.
-The fictional name Tourvel refers not to the parlement in which the magistrate sits, but rather, in imitation of an aristocratic title, to his private estate.

-Once the United States adopted the title of "president" for its republican head of state, many other nations followed suit.
-Haiti became the first presidential republic in Latin America when Henri Christophe assumed the title in 1807.
-Almost all the American nations that became independent from Spain in the early 1810s and 1820s chose a US-style president as their chief executive.
-The first European president was the president of the Italian Republic of 1802, a client state of revolutionary France, in the person of Napoleon Bonaparte.
-The first African president was the president of Liberia (1848), while the first Asian president was the president of the Republic of China (1912).

 In the twentieth and twenty-first centuries, the powers of presidencies have varied from country to country.
 The spectrum of power has included presidents-for-life and hereditary presidencies to ceremonial heads of state.

 Presidents in the countries with a democratic or representative form of government are usually elected for a specified period of time and in some cases may be re-elected by the same process by which they are appointed, i.e. in many nations, periodic popular elections.
 The powers vested in such presidents vary considerably.
 Some presidencies, such as that of Ireland, are largely ceremonial, whereas other systems vest the president with substantive powers such as the appointment and dismissal of prime ministers or cabinets, the power to declare war, and powers of veto on legislation.
-In many nations the president is also the commander-in-chief of the nation's armed forces, though once again this can range from a ceremonial role to one with considerable authority.
+In many nations the president is also the commander-in-chief of the nation's armed forces, though this varies significantly around the world.

+The roles of the President, regardless of the government system, are fundamentally defined by the tension between two distinct constitutional and political functions: the Head of State and the Head of Government.
+The way a nation’s constitution delegates or separates these two roles determines the institutional power, stability, and political dynamics of the executive branch.